TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 ***Purpose:***

-Tests that the values of an initial costs file are read in by start and end node and registered by PlanItProject, and that the stored values match the expected ones by link external id.
+Tests that the values of an initial costs file are read in by start and end node and registered by PlanItProject, and that the stored values match the expected ones by link Xml id.

 ***Description:***

 This test does not run the traffic assignment.
-It reads a files of initial cost values which identifies links by the external ids of upstream and downstream nodes into PlanIt.
-It then tests that these values match those in another file which contains in another file which identifies links by link segment external id.
+It reads a files of initial cost values which identifies links by the Xml ids of upstream and downstream nodes into PlanIt.
+It then tests that these values match those in another file which contains in another file which identifies links by link segment Xml id.

 ***Location:***